The-Scripters-Guild/ForgeWiki/scripting/nodes/game-mode/spawn-mode-object.md

 {% hint style="warning" %} You cannot use the `Spawn Mode Object` node on an already cloned object; it must be used on an object that was created naturally in the scene, as the clones are instances instead of spawners. {% endhint %}

 ## Properties and Limitations
-Because the implementation of this node was only targeted at specific key features like retaining the properties from AI Spawners and Generic Zones, not all properties are inherited by the created instance.
+Because implementation focused on ensuring core features like AI Spawners and Generic Zones function correctly, not all properties are inherited by the created instance.

 * **Retained properties:** Physics settings, spawn order, spawn properties, advanced properties, and others.
 * **Lost properties:** At least the dynamic material system (materials and colors).